Russell Ash: Biography

 Russell Ash was born in Surrey, a descendant of a family of craftsmen – goldsmiths and silversmiths in 18th-century London that included Claudius Ash (1792–1854), one of the pioneering inventors of false teeth.
 His father worked as a bookbinder for the British Museum Library and also served in the RAF in the Second World War.

 The family moved to Bedford, where he attended primary school and Bedford Modern School.
 He studied anthropology and geography at St Cuthbert's Society, Durham University, and began a publishing career in 1967.
 He worked as a picture researcher for Man, Myth & Magic and a researcher/writer for Reader's Digest Books and as European Correspondent for Newsweek Books on their Wonders of Man series.

-In 1973, with his friend Ian Grant, Russell Ash established the publishing company Ash & Grant, that ran for five years.
-He was also a director of Weidenfeld & Nicolson in 1980–83, where he worked with authors including comedian Barry Humphries (a.k.a.
-Dame Edna Everage), and Pavilion Books in 1984–88, where he published works by satirist John Wells, Hockney Posters and numerous other illustrated books.
-However, his principal occupation was that of freelance author, having written or contributed to over a hundred non-fiction books.
+In 1973, with his friend Ian Grant, Ash established the publishing company Ash & Grant, that ran for five years.
+He was also a director of Weidenfeld & Nicolson in 1980–83, where he worked with authors including the comedian Barry Humphries (Dame Edna Everage), and Pavilion Books in 1984–88, where he published works by satirist John Wells, Hockney Posters and numerous other illustrated books.
+However, his principal occupation was freelance author, having written or contributed to over a hundred non-fiction books.

-He was married to Caroline Ash, fundraiser with the Malaria Consortium, and has a daughter and two sons.
+He married Caroline Ash, a fundraiser with the Malaria Consortium, and had a daughter and two sons.